sgithens/gpii-devpmt/README.md

 ```

 Do note that this relaxes SSL restrictions in case your development cluster uses
 self signed certs.
-Also, this should be used with any "real" or production data.
+Also, this should NOT be used with any "real" or production data.

 ## Development